 You can also look at this article for a deeper understanding of the benefits of the mind maps.

-The mind maps help PMP students in two ways:
+The mind maps are helpful for PMP exam prep in the following two ways:

 I. Making notes